luohy15/y-gui/memory-bank/activeContext.md

 6. Best approach for managing bot and MCP server configurations

 ## Current Status
 Basic bot and MCP configuration display implemented.
 Chat interface fully functional with message display, metadata, and message sending capabilities.
 Settings component allows viewing bot and MCP server configurations.
 Basic chat sending function is now complete.

+MCP tool handling has been streamlined with the following improvements:
+1. When an AI response contains a tool use, the system now:
+   - Extracts the tool information
+   - Saves only the plain text part to the assistant message (removing XML tool parameters)
+   - Immediately ends the response after sending tool information to the client

+2. The tool confirmation endpoint now:
+   - Directly executes the MCP tool after receiving confirmation
+   - Creates a new user message with the tool result
+   - Adds this message to the chat history
+   - Returns the result to the client

 Next steps include implementing editing capabilities for configurations, enhancing the home page, and completing the authentication system.